fitzgen/bumpalo/README.md

 Bump allocation is a fast, but limited approach to allocation.
 We have a chunk of memory, and we maintain a pointer within that memory.
-Whenever we allocate an object, we do a quick test that we have enough capacity left in our chunk to allocate the object and then increment the pointer by the object's size. *That's it!*
+Whenever we allocate an object, we do a quick test that we have enough capacity left in our chunk to allocate the object and then update the pointer by the object's size. *That's it!*

 The disadvantage of bump allocation is that there is no general way to